sermant-io/Sermant-website/docs/en/document/UserGuide/README.md

       - *service*: plugin service's package directory
   - *sermant-agent.jar*: Java Agent entry package
 - *server*: Server directory, which contains server with **Sermant**, plugin server and client

-## Containerized Deployment
-In K8S environment, Sermant supports quickly deployment by using Sermant-Injector module to automatically mount Sermant-Agent package for host application.
-To know more about deploying Sermant-Injector and host applications, you can refer to [Containerized Deployment Guide](https://github.com/huaweicloud/Sermant/tree/develop/docs/user-guide/injector.md).

 ## Plugin Development